choigaya/youtube-thumbnails/README.md

-# gayayouthumb
+# Awesomeyouthumb

-gayayouthumb extracts YouTube thumbnails.
+Awesomeyouthumb extracts YouTube thumbnails.

 # How to Use

-1. <a href=https://gayayouthumb.firebaseapp.com/ target="_blank">Go to the following site.</a>
+1. <a href=https://awesomeyouthumb.firebaseapp.com/ target="_blank">Go to the following site.</a>

 2. Enter your YouTube video address in the input window.